-The 11 Dirtiest Spots in Every Hotel Room
+The 12 Dirtiest Spots in Every Hotel Room

 These days, you can’t be too careful—so don’t even think about using those glasses in the bathroom.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Bathroom counter and faucet

 Other germs are still an issue, as well.
 “The bathroom counter and faucets can sometimes be cleaned with the same cloth used to clean the toilet, thereby transferring germs from fecal matter onto the counter and faucets,” explains Dr. Stagg.
 “This can lead to gastrointestinal infections.
 There may also be GI and respiratory viruses lingering on surfaces.”
 Today, these viruses may also include COVID-19.
 Worse yet, the same cloths may be used from room to room.
-Logic Products founder Jill Taft also points out that the cleaning staff often just rinses the glasses in the bathroom and mini bar with water.
-Never use them!
-Use the same caution with these 13 things hotels aren’t cleaning as they should.
+FYI, here’s how professional house cleaners can tell if a hotel room is clean.

 Comforter and pillows

 The bed is pretty much the most important item in a hotel room, so you’d expect it to be thoroughly clean in the age of COVID-19.
 The Emerging Infectious Diseases study highlighted the importance of this, as it found COVID germs on the uncleaned bedding of infected guests, with the highest viral load on pillowcases and sheets.
 Yet the 2020 Inside Edition report found that the bedding in the hotel rooms investigated was not always changed.
 In addition to COVID, “organisms that cause sexually transmitted diseases can be found on bedding, including comforters and pillows that aren’t washed,” says Dr. Stagg.